Icelandair Group hf.: Major shareholder announcement

-Attached is a major shareholder announcement from PAR Investment Partners LP confirming that its number of voting rights in Icelandair Group is 543,881,750 which corresponds to 1.91% of voting rights in Icelandair Group (triggering threshold: below 10% and below 5%) due to increase of share capital as previously announced.
+Attached is a major shareholder announcement from Stefnir hf., on behalf of funds managed by the company, confirming that its number of voting rights in Icelandair Group is 1,680,211,051 which corresponds to 5.91% of voting rights in Icelandair Group (triggering threshold: below 10%) following acquisition of shares in Icelandair Group’s share offering.

 Contact information